jefferywmoore/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

         - Adds the source and destination hardware addresses to the frame
         - Media Access Control (MAC) - (hardware-based) address/AKA NIC address
             - MAC address is a 6-byte (48-bit) binary address written in hex
-                - first 6b/48-bits: Organizationally Unique Identifier (OUI) - denotes manufacturer
+                - first 3b/24-bits: Organizationally Unique Identifier (OUI) - denotes manufacturer
                 - last 3b/24-bits: unique to that interface
         - **Address Resolution Protocol (ARP)**: operates at layer 2
         - Switches & bridges function at this layer
+        - Logical Link Control (LLC) is one of two sublayers that make up the Data Link Layer

     - Physical Layer (1)
         - Converts a frame into bits for transmission/receiving over the physical connection medium